zchee/golang-wiki/Go2ErrorHandlingFeedback.md

 Please help categorize the rest of the uncategorized proposals at the bottom.

-# In support, including of chaining/stacking
+# In support

+This includes supporting the existing chaining/stacking of handlers without changes.

  - Jeffrey Koehler, “[In support of Handle Chaining;  On Check](https://gist.github.com/deef0000dragon1/eb224ce4918d4ec3bdbaedf83a32aeb1)”, August 2018